 Seattle Lawyers Representing Assault Victims

 If the defendant is found guilty in a civil courtroom, they cannot be incarcerated or otherwise punished.
 The results of civil cases are almost always monetary awards intended to compensate the plaintiff for their injuries.
-These awarded damages are typically in two categories —for economic losses such as medical bills and wage loss, and for the person’s physical and emotional pain and suffering.
+These awarded damages are typically in two categories – economic losses, such as medical bills and wage loss, and the person’s physical and emotional pain and suffering.

 It is possible for you to win compensation in a personal injury case after an assault even if the prosecutor does not pursue criminal charges or the defendant is acquitted in court.
 This is because the burden of proof differs between criminal and civil cases.

 In a criminal case, the prosecutor must establish that the other person is guilty of the assault beyond a reasonable doubt.
 This is a very high standard.
 In a civil courtroom, the burden of proof is lower.
 You must prove that the other person caused you harm by a preponderance of the evidence.
 In other words, you must prove that it is more likely than not that the other person assaulted you and caused your injuries.

 If you were physically or emotionally harmed following a physical or sexual assault, you should speak with an experienced personal injury lawyer in Seattle.

 If you work with a Seattle personal injury lawyer who represents assault victims, you will have someone to guide you through the civil court process to pursue fair and complete compensation for your injuries.

 At Menzer Law Firm, PLLC, we will fight hard for you to receive compensation for your past and future damages, including: